industry

 Frequently Asked Questions

-How do I find newly registered businesses that need bookkeeping?
+How do I find local businesses that need bookkeeping?

-Use a business registration database that pulls from business registration sources daily.
+Use a platform like SMB Sales Boost that surfaces growing local businesses from real growth signals like new websites and fresh online activity.
 Filter by entity type (LLCs, corporations), industry, and location to find prospects who need bookkeeping help.

 What should I charge new businesses for bookkeeping?